RichardPar/PDP2011_Zync7010/README.md

 ## Overview

-A port of the [pdp2011](https://pdp2011.sytse.net/) VHDL core (PDP-11/44, 22-bit MMU) to a Zynq-7010.
+A port of the [pdp2011](https://pdp2011.sytse.net/) VHDL core (PDP-11/70, 22-bit MMU, FP11 floating point) to a Zynq-7010.
 Main memory lives in the PS's DDR3, shared with a PetaLinux system running on the same chip.
 Part `xc7z010clg400-1`, toolchain Vivado 2023.2 + PetaLinux 2023.2.

+The model is set by `modelcode => 70` in `zynq_top.vhd` (it was 44 until 2026-09-04, changed to match 2.11BSD's own `PDP11=70` assumption).
+The model code has knock-on effects rather than being cosmetic — most visibly `unibus.vhd` derives `have_rh70` from it, which puts the RH disk controller on its 22-bit DMA path.

 The board boots PetaLinux on the ARM cores and the PDP-11 side at the same time; the PDP-11 boots whatever's on the RL0/DB0 image currently loaded (see "Swapping disks without a reboot").
-RT-11 V5.3, RSX-11, and 2.11BSD (over the RH11/RP06 bridge) have all booted on this board.
+RT-11 V5.3, RSX-11, and 2.11BSD (over the RH70/RP06 bridge) have all booted on this board.

 Peripherals, and where each is documented: